seekers-dev/seekers-grpc/README.md

 </p>

 Seekers gRPC is a repository that provides a gRPC-based communication interface for the Seekers application.
 It enables efficient and reliable communication between clients and servers using the gRPC framework.

+## Installation

+Check out the latest release for prebuild binaries.

+Alternatively, you can get snapshots from Jitpack.

 ## Messages